(CNN)Here is a look at the life of Courtney Love, singer, songwriter and actress.

 November 10, 2004 - Pleads not guilty to the assault charges for the April 2004 incident at Barber's home.

 February 10, 2005 - Love enters plea deals with prosecutors for the assault and drug charges.
-She must take anger management classes, random drug tests, and is sentenced to three years probation.
+She must take anger management classes and is sentenced to three years probation.

 November 19, 2005 - Judge Rand Rubin permits Love to enroll in an outpatient rehabilitation facility, orders her to undergo drug testing, and extends her probation to March 2007.

-December 11, 2006 - Judge ends Love's probation early in the drug and assault case in April of 2004.
+December 11, 2006 - Judge ends Love's probation early in the drug and assault case.

 March 1, 2007 - A lawsuit is filed by Beau Monde, the drug rehabilitation center where Love stayed in 2005, claiming Love has not paid her $181,000 bill for treatment.
 A year later the case is settled out of court.